bIaqat/Citrus/Documentation/Instance.md

 Citrus.Instance.newInstance("CustomClass", Workspace, {BrickColor = BrickColor.new'Really red'})
 ```

-*.newPure and .newPureInstance are same as .new and .newInstances except that it purposely avoids default properties*
+*.newPure is same as .new except that it purposely avoids default properties*

 ***